|

 An Array that acts as a reference to another Array or C array.

 An RArray is associated with a "target" DArray or C array by the associate() method.
 The RArray and its target array then wrap the same underlying C array, and so access the same data.
 The associate() method simply copies the address and capacity of a C array.
-An RArray can be associated only once, after which it can be safely used as an alias for its target.
+An RArray can be associated only once, after which it can be used as an alias for its target.

 An RArray can be created from another RArray only after the target RArray has already been associated with some other Array.